"Sweep away all monsters and demons."

 On June 3, the Poetry Foundation releases a statement saying they "stand in solidarity with the Black community and denounce injustice and systemic racism."
 Thousands of contributors to Poetry Magazine sign a letter making various demands of the Poetry Foundation and denouncing the Foundation’s June 3 letter, saying the statement is “too brief” and it does not meet the “urgency of the times.”

-New York Times editor, James Bennet, steps down after publishing an op-ed piece by United States Senator Tom Cotton that suggests sending in the military to quell the protesting, rioting, and looting in cities like Portland, Minneapolis, and New York.
+New York Times editor, James Bennet, steps down after publishing an op-ed piece by United States Senator Tom Cotton that advocates sending in the military to quell the protesting, rioting, and looting in cities like Portland, Minneapolis, and New York.

 UCLA teacher, William Peris, is investigated for saying the n-word as he’s reading Martin Luther King, Jr.’s “Letter from a Birmingham Jail” to his students.